Riemannian Polyhedra and Liouville-type Theorems for Harmonic maps: Preliminaries

-By an {\it{$n$-circuit}} we mean a polyhedron $X$ of homogeneous dimension $n$ such that in some, (and hence any) triangulation,\\ i) every $(n - 1)$-simplex is a face of at most two $n$-simplexes (exactly two if $\partial X =\emptyset$), and\\ ii) $X$ is $(n - 1)$-chainable, i.e. $X \backslash X^{n-2}$ is connected, or equivalently any two $n$-simplexes can be joined by a chain of contiguous $(n - 1)$- and $n$-simplexes.\\
+By an {\it{$n$-circuit}} we mean a polyhedron $X$ of homogeneous dimension $n$ such that in some, (and hence any) triangulation, \begin{enumerate}[i.] \item every $(n - 1)$-simplex is a face of at most two $n$-simplexes (exactly two if $\partial X =\emptyset$). \item $X$ is $(n - 1)$-chainable, i.e. $X \backslash X^{n-2}$ is connected, or equivalently any two $n$-simplexes can be joined by a chain of contiguous $(n - 1)$- and $n$-simplexes. \end{enumerate}

 Let $S = S(X)$ denote the {\it{singular}} set of an $n$-circuit $X$, i.e. the complement of the set of all points of $X$ having a neighborhood which is a topological $n$-manifold (possibly with boundary). $S$ is a closed triangulable subspace of $X$ of codimension $ \geq 2$, and $X \backslash S$ is a topological $n$-manifold which is dense in $X$.
 An admissible circuit is called a {\it{pseudomanifold}}.
 We call a pseudomanifold $(X,g,d_X)$ a Lipschitz pseudomanifold, if $g$ is Lipschitz continuous.
 If $g$ is simplexwise smooth such that $(X\backslash S,g|_{X\backslash S})$ has the structure of a smooth Riemannian manifold, we call $(X,g,d_X)$ a {\it{smooth pseudomanifold}}. \footnote{In many texts the term pseudomanifold is used for what we called a circuit.}